-Develop services that are sustainable and proportionate to need
+Strategic Objective 1 - Develop services that are sustainable and proportionate to need Our Strategic Delivery Priorities for 2022-25

-1.1 Planning for an Aging Population
+1.1 Planning for an ageing population

 Discussion on how to develop health and social care services in response to an ageing population has been ongoing locally and nationally for a considerable time.
 In East Lothian, this has included a year-long engagement process in 2018, leading to the development of a proposal on reprovisioning of community hospitals and care homes.
 Work was halted in 2020 due to the pandemic and restarted in 2021 with the formation of an 'East Lothian Community Hospitals and Care Homes Change Board'.